• -176 Days

 What is a Checkpoint?
 Is there a minimum speed that I must maintain?

-Due to road closure timing, there will be a Checkpoint strategically set along the circuit (km 32).
-In order to remain within the race, riders are required to pass by that location within the designated cut-off time.
+Due to road closure timing, there will be Checkpoints strategically set along the circuit.
+In order to remain within the race, riders are required to pass by that location within the designated cut-off times.

-Gran Fondo Argentina’s riders must maintain a minimum average speed of 25 kph/15.53 mph while Medio Fondo’s riders must maintain a minimum average speed of 18 kph/11.18 mph; otherwise they will not reach the minimum cut-off times established by the organization.
+Long Distance’s riders must maintain a minimum average speed of 25 kph. while Short Distance’s riders must maintain a minimum average speed of 20 kph.; otherwise they will not reach the minimum cut-off times established by the organization.

 Riders who have abandoned the competition must wait at the side of the circuit to be removed by the Broom Vehicle.